cioos-siooc/metadata-entry-form/README.md

 Install firebase CLI [as described here](https://firebase.google.com/docs/emulator-suite/install_and_configure).

 Run `firebase emulators:start` from the `firebase-functions/functions` directory.
-Redirect function calls to this emulator by uncommenting the call to `useFunctionsEmulator` in [firebase.js](firebase.js).

-#### Docker Alternative
-Using the firebase emulator in docker will preload some data into a local realtime database and emulate cloud functions and the realtime database

-docker-compose up -d --build
-Redirect function calls to this emulator by uncommenting the call to `useFunctionsEmulator` in [firebase.js](firebase.js).
+Redirect function calls to this emulator by uncommenting the call to `connectFunctionsEmulator` in [src/firebase.js](src/firebase.js).

 ## Deploy to production site at GitHub pages